 Mango is a great swap for the pineapple.
 While some of these swaps will lower the amount of vitamin C in this smoothie, a vitamin C smoothie cube can also be added.

 While this carrot smoothie recipe has 4.1 grams of protein, you can boost it to 14.1 grams of protein and make it a complete meal!
-Protein Smoothie Boost is a 100% plant based protein powder that has 3 simple, organic ingredients: organic hemp protein, organic chia seeds, and organic flax seeds.
-These 3 superfoods are ground into a fine powder, and together provide healthy fats, essential amino acids, and the cleanest protein you'll find on the market.
+My homemade protein powder is 100% plant-based with 3 simple, organic ingredients: organic hemp protein, organic chia seeds, and organic flax seeds.
+These 3 superfoods are ground into a fine powder, and together provide healthy fats, essential amino acids, and the cleanest protein you’ll find on the market.

 Here are some other ways to use up that bag of carrots in your fridge.
 Maybe these’ll inspire you to include a spot for carrots in your next garden!